 2. Cultivate major donor relationships early.

-Little things grow.
+Mighty oaks from little acorns grow.
 The best time to establish and cultivate a relationship with a major donor is when they are still small, making sustained modest donations for more than a decade, and engaging with the university in their own unique ways.
-Just as Nike bets on emerging talent, the advancement officers must learn to identify, watch and invest in recent alumni with potential.
+Just as Nike bets on emerging talent, the advancement officers identify, watch and invest in recent alumni with potential.
 Smart advancement officers ask potential donors to help shape giving priorities.

-At the appropriate time in the relationship, senior college team members should make the personal ask, with all the necessary accoutrements that the occasion demands.
+At the appropriate time in the relationship, senior college team officers should make the personal ask, with all the necessary accoutrements that the occasion demands.

 3. Create a culture of sustained giving.